 While the Vatican's Secretary of State, Cardinal Angelo Sodano, rebuffed efforts of the persecuted Church to give testimony to John Paul II, the Legion of Christ also turned a blind eye to the military dictator, choosing rather to seek vocations among Chile's wealthy Catholic families who may have been loyal to Pinochet.
 The Legion's access was dependent on Cardinal Sodano, who was Apostolic Nuncio to Chile during Pinochet's regime, and with whom Maciel had a close relationship.

-The people know of [Sodano’s] "reports" to Rome and of his excessive attachment to the military regime.
+reports to Rome and of his excessive attachment to the military regime.
 Also well known are his biased criteria in recommending the appointment of new bishops.
 In the offices of the nuncio

 I personally heard testimony of the tremendous success of recruiters in Chile years ago - a success that would have been impossible without the favour necessary from the compromised Apostolic Nuncio.
 While one might say that the Legion was simply being

 Moving to Mexico, the Legion had the ear of Marta Sahagun, the wife of Vicente Fox, who is a member of the Regnum Christi Movement.
 This was impressive to many ardent RC members, who saw such a highly visible citizen in their ranks and committed to the same apostolic works on which they worked so diligently.
 Unfortunately, although her first marriage has subsequently been annulled (in 2005), Fox's first marriage was not, and neither Vicente nor Marta were free to marry when they wed privately in 2001.
-Her irregular situation didn't seem a problem to the Legion in view of her tremendous visiblity - which must have added its own scandal to the loyal Catholics struggling to emphasise the importance of Church teaching on marriage to their own children and grandchildren .
+Her irregular situation didn't seem a problem to the Legion in view of her tremendous visiblity - which must have added its own scandal to the loyal Catholics struggling to emphasise the importance of Church teaching on marriage to their own children and grandchildren (12).

-Another highly visible ally of the Legión will be visiting Atlanta this summer for the Youth and Family Encounter, Eduardo Verástegui (born José Eduardo Verástegui Córdoba).
+Another highly visible ally of the Legion will be visiting Atlanta this summer for the Youth and Family Encounter, Eduardo Verastegui (born Jose Eduardo Verastegui Cordoba).

 Say his name in Mexico, and everyone will know who you are talking about.
 Now he's making his breakthrough in the States.
 His name is Eduardo Verastegui.
-He has tons of fan clubs and thank goodness Google translates pages since the majority are in Spanish .
+He has tons of fan clubs and thank goodness Google translates pages since the majority are in Spanish (13).

 Besides his steamy soap operas and modeling career (which even included posing nude), he has recently had the chance to work with Jennifer Lopez (J-Lo) which delighted him.
-He is a man of contrasts - wearing a rosary and insisting the he prays regularly, dancing with seductive women in sensual videos, and hoping for marriage in which he will fulfill his dream of having exactly three children (not exactly a Catholic view of collaborating with God to unfold His plan).
+He is a man of contrasts - wearing a rosary and insisting the he prays regularly, dancing with seductive women in sensual videos, and hoping for marriage in which he will fulfill his dream of having exactly three children (not exactly a Catholic view of collaborating with God to unfold His plan) (14).
 But the Legion now has access to a hot and rising star who can combine devotion to the Blessed Mother with participating in the very troublesome industry that causes Our Lady so many tears.

-Of course, the Legion cannot be held accountable for all the private decisions of its members, but in the case of Marta Sahagún de Fox and Eduardo Verastegui there is no explanation of limited support, of separating the virtuous actions from the questionable actions, or even acknowlegment of moral challenges to their elevated vocations.
+Of course, the Legion cannot be held accountable for all the private decisions of its members, but in the case of Marta Sahagan de Fox and Eduardo Verastegui there is no explanation of limited support, of separating the virtuous actions from the questionable actions, or even acknowlegment of moral challenges to their elevated vocations.
 They are exploited in sum for their visibility and used as fodder for Legionary recruiting.